 All of our cells and even blood are packed with protein molecules.
-This watercolor painting by David S. Goodsell shows part of a red blood cell, at the bottom left, filled with hemoglobin molecules.
-The upper half of the painting shows blood serum, containing yellow, Y-shaped antibodies and other proteins.
+This watercolor painting by David S. Goodsell shows part of a red blood cell, in the upper left, filled with hemoglobin molecules.
+The right side of the painting shows blood serum, containing yellow, Y-shaped antibodies and other proteins.
 In purple, proteins poke through the blood cell's membrane.

 Different arrangements of amino acids can make proteins that are extremely strong, as in silk fibers, or flexible and elastic, as in the elastin in our skin.
 And like pieces of a jigsaw puzzle, proteins can interlock with other molecules.
 For example, each type of antibody in our blood has a unique arrangement of amino acids at its tips that can attach to a specific pathogen, marking it for destruction by the immune system.

 Proteins need to physically interact with each other and with other molecules to do their work.
 These interactions might activate an enzyme, turn on a gene, or communicate a message from one cell to another.